 Graduates of the MSN/MBA program will:

-- Demonstrate interdisciplinary expertise in nursing, business, and healthcare administration.
+- Demonstrate interdisciplinary expertise in nursing, business, and healthcare leadership.

 - Develop a wholistic Christ-centered nursing and business philosophy related to the dynamic healthcare arena.